r-craig73/space-age-calculator/readme.md

     * Input: 10 years
     * Output: 0.84 years
   * Spec 7: Determine life expectancy a user has left to live on each planet.
 Have user input average life expectancy for US male (76 years)/female (81 years) [source: https://www.statista.com/statistics/274513/life-expectancy-in-north-america/ ].
 [ONGOING]
-    * Input: 76 years
+    * Input: 45 years, US male
-    * Outputs: You are expected to live 154.17 more years on Mercury.; You are expected to live 59.68 more years on Venus.; You are expected to live 19.68 more years on Mars.; You are expected to live 3.12 more years on Jupiter.
+    * Outputs: As a US male, you are expected to live 129.17 more years on Mercury.; As a US male, you are expected to live 50.00 more years on Venus.; As a US male, you are expected to live 16.49 more years on Mars.; As a US male, you are expected to live 2.61 more years on Jupiter.
   * Spec 8: If user has already surpassed the average life expectancy, return the number of years the user lived past the life expectancy.
 [ONGOING]
-    * Input: 84 years
+    * Input: 84 years, US female
     * Outputs: Congrats, on Mercury you lived 8.33 years longer than average!; Congrats, on Venus you lived 3.23 years longer than average!; Congrats, on Mars you lived 1.06 years longer than average!; Congrats, on Jupiter you lived 0.17 years longer than average!

 ## Configuration/dependencies